fgrelard/Esmraldi/docs/user/gettingstarted.rst

 Welcome to Esmraldi!
 ====================

-Esmraldi is an open source Python 3 library used to analyze Imaging Mass Spectrometry images (**IMS**) jointly with Magnetic Resonance Imaging (**MRI**) images.
+Esmraldi is an open source Python 3 library used to analyze Mass Spectrometry Imaging (**MSI**) jointly with Magnetic Resonance Imaging (**MRI**) images.
 It focuses on precise and efficient methods for the **fusion** of these images.
 The code in this library is particularly aimed at :

 1. Efficient spectra processing of IMS images
 2. Precise registration between several modalities